Learning Disability Today

 • While there were some positive examples of renting from private landlords, significant concerns were raised about the quality and insecure nature of this rental market.

-• Families were often relied upon to fill gaps in services by providing practical and emotional support for renting a home.
+• Families were often relied upon to fill gaps in services by providing practical and emotional support when renting homes.

 From the concerns raised, the panel agreed that there needs to be better choice, information and support available for people with learning disabilities who wish to rent their own home.
 Social housing also needs to be easier to access and private rented housing needs to be more secure with better quality controls.